Qiskit/rustworkx/docs/source/api.rst

         Edge weights are restricted to 1 in the current implementation.

     :param PyDAG graph: The DAG to get all shortest paths from

+.. py:function:: layers(graph, first_layer):
+    Return a list of layers

+    A layer is a subgraph whose nodes are disjoint, i.e., a layer has depth 1.
+The layers are constructed using a greedy algorithm.

+    :param PyDAG graph: The DAG to get the layers from
+    :param list first_layer: A list of node ids for the first layer.
+This will be the first layer in the output

+    :returns layers: A list of layers, each layer is a list of node data
+    :rtype: list